reivaxy/aquaMonitor/README.md

 # <img src="res/logo.png"/>aquaMonitor

+Warning: this project is asleep, while I'm working on iotinator which should replace it with much better modular architecture, smaller and cheaper components, and many more features.
+The esp8266 version is still a prototype, while the earlier version is fully functional, two devices currently running 24/7 since spring 2015.)

 Device to monitor a recifal aquarium (or reef tank) with an Arduino Mega board and send SMS alerts when vitals are bad.

 Monitors light level, temperature, water level, main power failure, and sends SMS to all registered mobile phone numbers when configurable thresholds are reached.